hackerb9/vt340test/colormap/defaultcolormap.md

 its inverse simple to describe in terms of Hue, Saturation, and
 Lightness:

-* If Saturaion is >0 (color), then the Hue Angle is rotated by 180 degrees.

 * If Saturation is 0 (gray), then the Lightness Percent is offset by around 50 percentile points.

+* If Saturation is >0 (color), then the Hue Angle is rotated by 180 degrees.